StevisonLab/ImageCaptureApp/README.md

 ## Installing Image Capture on Raspberry Pi
 * will be added after packaging is complete

+Install the package with
+`sudo dpkg -i imcapp.deb`

 ## Taking pictures with ImageCapture on Raspberry Pi
 ### Set up
 1. Turn on and sign in to the Raspberry Pi